navgurukul/chanakya/questions/algebra/algebraChoice2.md

 And price of 1m silk is 60₹.
 You have clothes with a cost of 5780₹.
 You have same length of cotton and silk.
-How is the length of your cotton?
+What is the length of your cotton?

 ## Options